CivicActions/cypress-tests/examples/DrupalCKEditorAndMediaBrowser.md

 # Test interacts with CKEditor and Media Browser

+**:warning: This seems to be intermittently failing even with the intercept so needs more research**

 The below example test interacts WYSIWYG input on a Drupal node form page.
 Things to note:

 * Use of `intercept` and `wait` for the Media Browser.
 This [combination is recommended over waiting an arbitary amount of time](https://docs.cypress.io/guides/references/best-practices#Unnecessary-wait-for-cy-get).